ZePaiva/city-data/README.md

 #### Building:
-To build the backend simply use `npm install` or build the docker container
+To build the backend simply use `npm install` or build the docker volume and container
 ```
 $ docker build -t city-gather:latest ./city-data-gathering
+$ docker volume create city-gather-volume
 ```

 #### Testing: